tildebyte/ChucK-plugin-for-ST3/README.md

 - Restart Sublime Text 3.

 ## Features
-- In Tools, there is a new ChucK sub menu which allows you to :
-  - TODO: start and stop ChucK.
-  - TODO: stop all sounds.
-  - IN PROGRESS: search UGen help in ChucK docs (online) (zeffii).
+- Search UGen help in ChucK docs (online) (zeffii).
-  - Run the current ChucK program in ChucK, with the output going to a ST terminal window.
+- Run the current ChucK program in ChucK, with the output going to an ST terminal window.
 This runs from the Tools menu using the Build command (initial Build command by Sharov Anton).
+  - Goto error (bound to F4).
 - Syntax definition/coloring (Nathan Leiby).
 - Completions (quaestor).
+- Snippets (quaestor).
+- In Tools, there will be a new ChucK sub menu which allows you to:
+  - TODO: Start and stop ChucK.
+  - TODO: Stop all sounds.

 ## Notes
-- The default keybinds for UGen lookup and iternotate conflict with fold/unfold
+- The default keybinds for UGen lookup and iternotate conflict with fold/unfold.

 ## Known bugs
 Probably many